quassy/prefect/docs/core/idioms/task-results.md

 # Accessing task results locally

-When working on your flows locally Prefect makes it easy to retrieve the [results](/core/concepts/results.html) from your individual tasks in the flow.
-This is done by grabbing the `.result` attribute from [states](/core/concepts/states.html).
+When working on your flows locally Prefect makes it easy to retrieve the [results](/core/concepts/results/) from your individual tasks in the flow.
+This is done by grabbing the `.result` attribute from [states](/core/concepts/states/).
 Calling `flow.run` returns the flow's final state which can be used to retrieve results from all of the tasks in the flow.

-!!! warning Local Only
+!!! warning "Local Only"
     This currently does not cover retrieving result values when running in the context of an [API backend](/orchestration/) run using Prefect Core's server or Prefect Cloud.

 Functional API:

 ```python
 from prefect import task, Flow